-The Core has registered continued good profits for the year under review in the light of the pure technical results achieved resulting from the prudent underwriting measures adopted by the Company.
-The Motor Class has combined well with traditionally positive results produced for other classes of business.
-This resulted in a combined loss ratio of 82% (2017: 83%) across the Core's full portfolio.
+The Core has registered continued good profits for the year.
+The pure technical result achieved, resulting from the prudent underwriting measures adopted by the Company combine well with an excellent result for investment return.

+The Motor Class has materially contributed in aggregating with traditionally positive results produced for other classes of business for the technical result.
+This resulted in a combined loss ratio of 80% (2018: 82%) across the Core's full portfolio.

 The PCC's pool of Cells have also performed well.
-There has however been a reduction in aggregate profit due to a specific cell's reorganisation of its operations.
+The aggregate results for the cells do report a reduction in aggregate profit due to a cell's reorganisation of its operations and two cells having interrupted their writing of new business.

-The Amplifon Cell registers a combined loss ratio of 77% (2017: 66%).
-Effective 1 April 2018 the Cell stopped writing new reinsurance business as forming part of the Amplifon SPA Group business objectives.
+The Amplifon Cell registers a combined loss ratio of 89% (2018: 77%).
 The Amplifon Cell continues to run-off reinsurance business risk which extends up to early 2022.
 The run-off positioning for the Cell is expected to continue to generate profits in supporting the attaching reinsurance risk.

-Other Cells also performed well registering an aggregate combined loss ratio of 91% (2017: 83%).
+Other Cells also performed well registering an aggregate combined loss ratio of 97% (2018: 91%).

-The PCC continues to grow its premium income through its Core operation with premium written for the Core being reported at €26,689,044, an increase of 6% over the previous year which had been reported at €25,262,348.
+The PCC continues to grow its premium income through its Core operation with premium written for the Core being reported at $\leq$ 40,573,438 an increase of 52% over the previous year which had been reported at $\leq$ 26,689,044.
+The result for the aggregate PCC premium written is reported for 2019 at $\leq$ 64,395,595 (2018: $\leq$ 45,285,024).
+Core growth accounts for the larger part of the PCC's aggregate growth.

-The PCC's aggregate premium income also registers material increases over the previous year.
-The result is reported for 2018 at $\leq$ 45,285,024 (2017: $\leq$ 41,407,255).
-Besides Core growth, the PCC's aggregate growth largely relates to one specific Cell which underwrites hand set insurance risk extending beyond one year.

-As highlighted in the executive summary the aggregate Cellular premium written has grown materially during 2018 due to a specific cell underwriting a new book of insurance risk extending insurance risk for the Cell beyond 1 year.
-This increase in premium written on an aggregate basis has been partially offset by a diminution in premium written for the Amplifon Cell as reported earlier in this sub-paragraph.
+As highlighted in the executive summary the aggregate Cellular premium written has grown materially during 2019 for two specific cells underwriting new books of insurance risk which risk extends far beyond the first year for earned premium.
+This increase in premium written on an aggregate basis has been partially offset by the business plans of a diminution in premium written for the Amplifon Cell and two other Cells.

-The aggregated Cells' premium underwritten by the PCC increased from €16,144,907 in 2017 to €18,595,980 in 2018.
+The aggregated Cells' premium underwritten by the PCC increased from €18,595,980 in 2018 to €23,822,157 in 2019.

 The PCC continues to entertain interest from prospective cell shareholders.
-This augurs well for the Company to grow its cellular network during 2019 and in moving forward.
-The PCC's executive have positively addressed any threat to the Company's continued operation that Brexit may prospect in the future for its existing and new cellular operations in the United Kingdom.
-The Company's application to carry out business in the UK under the Temporary Permission's regime was accepted by the UK FCA/PRA during the period under review.
+This augurs well for the Company to grow its cellular network during in the coming years.
+The PCC's executive have positively addressed any threat to the Company's continued operation that the now concluded exit of the UK from the EU for its existing and new cellular operations in the United Kingdom.
+The Company's application to carry out business in the UK under the Temporary Permission's regime had been accepted by the UK FCA/PRA during 2019, and the Company will be furthermore seeking authorisation to operate the UK business as a branch regulated by the FCA.